CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/actuallyadditions/oilgen.md

         fluidInput(Collection<FluidStack>)
         ```

     - `#!groovy int`.
 Sets how long the fluid burns for.
 Requires greater than or equal to 0.
+(Default `0`).

         ```groovy
         time(int)
         ```

     - `#!groovy int`.
 Sets how much power is generated per tick while fluid is being consumed.
 Requires greater than or equal to 0.
+(Default `0`).

         ```groovy
         amount(int)